hmtessier/sys6018-competition-blogger-characteristics/README.md

       RFECV: We firstly tried RFECV method, the result is to keep all the varialbes, so we keep all the variables.
 We calculated the mse for this model.
       LassoCV: We then started to use LassoCV method to build the second model and calculated the mse based on this model.
       Lasso: At the end we used lasso to build the thrid model and calculated the mse based on this model.
       We picked the best model based on their mse score.
+#Contributions of each member :
+Ning Han: A,B,C,D,E,H,I,J,K feature and the linear model Varshini Sriram: G and model improvements
+Henry Tessier: Number of characters, the setence token and word token package set up and final report

 #Results:
    The best score: 4.89836